LukeTaher/justsomecompiler/README.md

 functionName(arguments){instructions}
 ```

-Arguments consist of a list of instructions seperated by a comma
+Arguments consist of a list of instructions separated by a comma

-Instructions are seperated by semicolons as:
+Instructions are separated by semicolons as:

 ```
 instruction